 An unexpected vet bill (and by that we can mean an emergency procedure or something less urgent but still expensive) is a good reason to get a card, and may make one of those hefty sign-bonuses more feasible:.

-For example: I recently learned my cat needs to get a few teeth removed, so I applied for the Chase Freedom Flex℠, which offers a $200 bonus after you spend $500 on purchases in the first 3 months from account opening.
+For example: I learned my cat needs to get a few teeth removed, so I applied for the Chase Freedom Flex℠, which offers $200 bonus after you spend $500 on purchases in the first 3 months from account opening.

 A few things to keep in mind when using this approach: